blinds52/odata/trunk/minutes/odata-meeting-4_on-20120823_minutes.md

 * Michael adds that it is like with XSD-files in other contexts (CSDL) with the difference, that here the ABNF is the **normative base** for the OData protocol, whilst the XSD file for the CSDL is non-normative.

 **No further discussion**. **No objections**.
 The **motion passes**.

+Note:
+>The above link to the document revision approved as baseline is a no-frills download link.
+It is stated to point unambiguously to the exact document.
+For ongoing work and review it is suggested to visit OData ABNF Construction Rules Version 1.0 Working Draft 01](https://tools.oasis-open.org/version-control/browse/wsvn/odata/trunk/spec/ABNF/odata-abnf-current.abnf?rev=10) instead.
+This will offer the access to earlier/later revision and diffs.

 New Action [AI#0022](https://www.oasis-open.org/apps/org/workgroup/odata/members/action_item.php?action_item_id=3512):